cloudmesh/cloudmesh-cc/MANUAL.md

 Once a workflow is specified, it can be executed a using one of our interfaces.
-This includes a Python API and a comandline interface without a REST service.
+This includes a Python API and a command line interface without a REST service.
-In addition we, have with the help of the Python API developed a REST service so that integration into other frameworsc can be facilitated through REST calls.
-The availability of the REST service is important to access it from non Pythone frameworks, but also allows the easy interaction trrhough a Web-based Portal.
+In addition we have, with the help of the Python API, developed a REST service so that integration into other frameworks can be facilitated through REST calls.
+The availability of the REST service is important to access it from non Python frameworks, but also allows the easy interaction through a Web-based Portal.

 Let us demonstrate a number of selected features with the help of this quickstart.